v3-debug/minimal-mistakes/_posts/2017-12-02-htb-europa.markdown

 # Outline

-> Here is a list of concepts you should be familiar with
+Here is a list of concepts you should be familiar with:
 * SQL injections
 * Basic knowledge of PHP functions (**preg_replace()**)
 * Cron